-make an appointment with a nursing counselor (x2306) to obtain an Bridging application form.
-Counselors will provide applications after students complete the above requirements and/or are enrolled in their final admission course requirements.
-Applications are available after June 15 every year.

-- submit the completed Bridging application with attachments to the Department of Nursing Office, Room 4120.
-All information must be on file by November 1.
-Students are encouraged to apply well in advance of the deadline. - obtain a permit to register for the GAP Examination from the Department of Nursing when the application is submitted.
+- make an appointment with the 2nd year nursing coordinator (x2012) to obtain a Bridging application form.
+The coordinator will provide applications after students complete the above requirements and/or are enrolled in their final admission course requirements. - submit the completed Bridging application with a photocopy of the current LPN license and evidence of 600 hours of current practice to the Department of Nursing Office, Room 4120.
+All information must be on file by November 1 for the summer ADN200 bridging course or by April 1 for the fall ADN200 bridging course.
+Students are encouraged to apply well in advance of the deadline. - obtain a permit to register for a standardized preadmission entrance examination from the Department of Nursing when the application is submitted.
 Applicants must test on one of the established testing dates in the SSC Testing Center.
-Effective Fall 2006, all applicants will be required to pay for the GAP exam.
+Entrance examination is at students' expense.